Health, Seniors and Active Living

 Vaccines may cause side effects that may last for a couple of days.
 These include redness, swelling and soreness where the needle was given; headache, chills, fever up to 38ºC, drowsiness (being sleepy), fussiness (being cranky), upset stomach and vomiting (especially for young children).
-Bad or severe side effects should be reported to your doctor or public health nurse.
+Bad or severe side effects should be reported to your immunization provider.

 Vaccine reactions are recorded and monitored in Manitoba and across Canada.
-That is how we know the side effects from these vaccines are mostly minor.
-Vaccines offer life-saving protection against many kinds of serious diseases.
-The benefits of vaccines are far greater than any possible danger or discomfort from side effects.
+Vaccines offer life-saving protection against serious diseases.
+The benefits of vaccines are far greater than the potential risks of vaccination.

 There are very few individuals who cannot receive vaccines.
 Consult your immunization provider regarding whether you should, or should not, receive a vaccine.
 Each individual situation will be assessed and a decision will be made either to offer the vaccine at the time of the clinic visit, at a later date or not at all.

-If you are planning a trip, talk to your public health nurse, doctor or visit your local travel health clinic at least 6 weeks prior to your expected departure to see what vaccines may be recommended.
-Vaccines for travel purposes are not publicly funded by Manitoba Health, Seniors and Active Living.
+If you are planning a trip, talk to your immunization provider or visit your local travel health clinic at least 6 weeks prior to your expected departure to see what vaccines may be recommended.
+Vaccines for travel purposes are not publicly-funded by Manitoba Health, Seniors and Active Living.